- Home

 End Use Insights

-The diagnostic imaging center segment is anticipated to witness the fastest CAGR over the forecast period.
+The diagnostic imaging center is expected to grow at the fastest CAGR over the forecast period.
 The rising demand for early and accurate diagnosis of cardiovascular and other chronic diseases primarily drives this growth.
 As the burden of cardiovascular diseases, peripheral artery disease, and other vascular conditions continues to increase globally, there is a surge in the need for advanced imaging technologies that enable minimally invasive and precise visualization of internal structures.
 Imaging catheters, including intravascular ultrasound and optical coherence tomography catheters, are becoming essential tools in diagnostic imaging centers because they provide real-time, high-resolution images of blood vessels and internal organs.
 In addition, technological advancements in imaging catheter design, such as miniaturization, improved flexibility, and better integration with imaging systems, have made these devices more effective and easier to use in outpatient diagnostic settings.

 Regional Insights